-How to play Tesla videos on Filekiwi
+How to play videos on your Tesla screen using Filekiwi.

 Now, after parking in a safe location, ensure that both the device and the car are connected to the internet.